Don’t think you can complete a relaxing, Rome to Amalfi Coast day trip and return in one day? Well you can – by train, automobile and boat.

 Salerno and Returning to Rome

 Then it’s back to the boat and onto Salerno.
 The scenery is more rugged here with less houses but still stunning.The leisurely boat ride is a nice end to the day.
 Upon docking in Salerno, there is time to grab a quick drink.
-Then you board your high-speed train back to Rome, stopping only in Naples.
+Then you board your high-speed train back from a day well spent on the Amalfi Coast to Rome, stopping only in Naples.
 Departing Salerno at 6pm, arriving at Roma Termeni at 8pm, just in time for dinner!

 And, in case you hadn’t quite had enough Amalfi Coast hospitality, the wonderful Marta provided some tasty olives, just made buffalo mozzarella (it tastes even better when it is freshly made!) and a local wine as an aperitivo on the train.
 A perfect end to a great day.